 31) We added a DVD Player which accepts USB input from an external hard drive with videos and/or music.
 The 32″ Insignia TV which comes with the View only allows USB input with JPEG format photos.
 Our DISH Receiver mounted in the rig only allows USB input for a DVR drive.
 The Jensen entertainment system (in the coach) provides a radio, DVD player, and a USB input but we tried multiple devices (USB stick, USB external hard drive 1 TB, USB external hard drive 5 TB) with the following formats (jpeg, jpg, mkv, mp4, mp3) and the TV would never recognize them.
 Maybe we are just too stupid to figure it out but we had a DVD player in the house with a USB input which allows us to plug in a USB device and the TV can recognize the video/music/photos with no problem.

-32) We added an outlet near the entry door under the radio on the kitchen counter waterfall area.
+32) We added a sorely needed single 125VAC outlet near the entry door under the radio on the kitchen counter waterfall area.

 This is probably just the start of our upgrades and modifications.
 It is a learning process and requires more time traveling in it and living in it to determine what needs to be done or not done and to determine if we even like the rig or not.
 It takes time to get used to downsizing and having a different rig.
 We drove the other rig for over 8 years so we are now going through an adjustment period.